FREQUENTLY ASKED QUESTIONS

 What is dry ice blasting ?

-Dry ice blasting It’s a process where solid carbon dioxide particles (dry ice) are blasted at high speed to impact and clean a surface.
-The air velocity is a function of the cryogenic nozzle and air pressure and varies between:
+It is a surface cleaning process where solid particles of carbon dioxide (dry ice or dry ice) are propelled at high speed to impact and clean the surfaces.

--Over 290 m/s: single hose system coupled with supersonic nozzle
+more than 290 m/s: one single hose system coupled with a supersonic nozzle

 What is the origin of the technique?